wpcodefactory/file-renaming-on-upload/readme.txt

 == Screenshots ==

+1. An exemple of a sanitized filename in Media Library
-1. On general settings, setup how your filename will be, using the filename structure option where you have some rules at your disposal
+2. On general settings, setup how your filename will be, using the filename structure option where you have some rules at your disposal
-2. Setup how the rules will work on your filename
+3. Setup how the rules will work on your filename

 == Changelog ==

+= 2.0.3 =
+* Improve description
+* Add option to ignore renaming for some filename extensions
+* Add new screenshot
+* Remove portuguese and german translation packs from languages folder

 = 2.0.2 =
 * Improve Portuguese translation